On the lower bounds for real double Hurwitz numbers: Introduction

 \section{Introduction}

+The structure and approach of this paper follows \cite{rau2019} closely.
 Counting the ramified covers of $\cb P^1$ by a genus $g$ surface with specified ramification profiles over a fixed set of points is a classical problem of enumerative geometry.
-The answer to such enumerative problem is called Hurwitz number.
+The answer to such enumerative problem is called the Hurwitz number.
 The Hurwitz number is equivalent to enumerating the factorizations of the identity into a product of elements of the symmetric group $\sal_d$ with given cycle types \cite{cm-2016,hurwitz-1891}.
 Hurwitz numbers are interesting geometric invariants connecting the geometry of algebraic curves, combinatorics, tropical geometry, the representation of symmetric groups and random matrix models \cite{bbm-2011,cjm-2010,cm-2016,dyz-2017,gjv-2005}.
 In the recent two decades, many deep relationships between Hurwitz numbers and mathematical physics were also found \cite{lzz-2000,op-2006}.
-There is a particular type of Hurwitz number which arouses many mathematicians' interests.
+There is a particular type of Hurwitz numbers which arouses many mathematicians' interests.
 The double Hurwitz number $H^\cb_g(\lambda,\mu)$ counts covers of $\cb P^1$ by genus $g$ surface with ramification profiles $\lambda$, $\mu$ over $0$, $\infty$ and simple ramification over other branch points, where $\lambda$ and $\mu$ are two partitions of an integer $d\geq1$.
 For a partition $\lambda$, we denote by $l(\lambda)$ the number of parts of $\lambda$ and call it the length of $\lambda$.
 The sum of the parts of $\lambda$ is denoted by $|\lambda|$.
 There are many results about the structure of double Hurwitz numbers such as the polynomiality of the generating function and the wall-crossing formulas \cite{cjm-2011,gjv-2005,johnson-2015,ssv-2008}.